-During the first part of the autumn term, students take part in one to one discussions with subject teachers and personal tutors to set individual targets and to help monitor the induction phase.
+During the first part of the autumn term, students take part in one to one discussions with subject teachers and personal tutors to discuss individual targets and to help monitor the induction phase.

-As part of our commitment to strengthening College & home links we hold a Year 12 Meet the Tutor Evening in November.
+As part of our commitment to strengthening College and home links we hold a Year 12 Meet the Tutor Evening in November.
 The personal tutor is the first point of contact with the College so a good working relationship is important.

-- · Students receive five progress reports each year - End of year examinations will take place in June for Year 12 & Year 13 - Parents' evenings are held in December for Year 13 and March for Year 12
+- Students receive three progress reports each year - End of year examinations will take place in June for Year 12 & Year 13 - Parents' evenings are held in November for Year 13 and May for Year 12